 You can add the allocated NAS or disk of IP SAN to device, and use it as network HDD.
-Up to 8 network disks can be added.

 Adding NAS

 - Step 1 Go to Storage > Storage Device.

 - Step 2 Click Add to enter the Custom Add interface.

 - Step 3 Select the type to NetHDD.

 - Step 4 Select the type to NAS.

 - Step 5 Enter NetHDD IP in the text field.

 - Step 6 Click Search to search the available NAS disks.